Ancestral origins of environmental (in)attention: Data and conceptual framework

-Within each generation $g$, $\hat{\eta}_g$ captures the intensity deviations from typical climate conditions in the generation's lifetime, i.e how unpredictable and how extreme a climate generation $g$ faced.\footnote{This approach is similar to the exercise carried out by climatologists in extreme weather attribution and anomaly analysis (\citet{smith2008improvements,nationalcommittee}).
-To keep the concept behind our variable intuitive and interpretable, we define intensity of deviations from a "typical range" of temperature distributions.
-We vary the definition of the typical range and our results are robust to different specifications.} Averaging over generations captures the \emph{overall scale} of climate variability experienced by one's ancestors.
-Variation in our variable of interest at the grid level is reported in \hyref{temp_map}{Appendix Figure}.
-In \hyref{subsec:robustness-checks}{Section} our results are shown to be robust to, for instance, varying the time span of generations, modifying the thresholds for extreme events, or using alternative measures of variability.
+Within each generation $g$, $\hat{\theta}_g$ captures the intensity of deviations from typical climate conditions in the generation's lifetime, i.e how unpredictable and how extreme a climate generation $g$ faced.\footnote{ This approach is similar to the exercise carried out by climatologists in extreme weather attribution and anomaly analysis \citep{smith2008improvements,nationalcommittee}.
+We vary the definition of the typical range and our results are robust to different specifications. } Averaging over generations captures the overall \emph{scale} of deviations from typical conditions experienced by one's ancestors.\footnote{ Variation in our variable of interest at the grid level is reported in \hyref{temp_map}{Online Appendix Figure}. } In \hyref{sec:robustness-checks}{Section}, we also show the robustness of our results to the choice of the time span of generations, thresholds for extreme events, and alternative measures of volatility/anomalies.